aj-nk/svelte-router/README.md

 **redirectTo**: A url or pathname (https://yourwebsite.com) or (/my-product).

-**onlyIf**: An object to conditionally render a route.
-If guard returns true then route is rendered.
-If guard is false it redirects to _redirect_.
+**onlyIf**: A list of objects to conditionally render a route.
+If all guards return true then route is rendered.
+If at least one guard is false it redirects to _redirect_ of the corresponding guard.

 **lang**: An object with route names localised.
 Check [Localisation](#localisation)